 I contribute to the Kent Oncology Centre programme of clinical audit and research, have publications in peer-reviewed medical journals, and have delivered presentations at national breast and lung cancer meetings.

-I'm married with two teenage children.
+I'm married with two children.
 For much-needed relaxation and exercise, I cycle whenever possible, including charity events at home and abroad.

 December 2009: MD, University of London